rancher/Rancher-Plugin-gMSA/docs/testing/developer-smoke-test-cases.md

 `/var/lib/rancher/gmsa/<NAMESPACE>/ssl/ca/ca.crt`

 ## Expected Files For The Account Provider Post Uninstall
 All the previously listed files should no longer exist once the Account Provider chart is uninstalled from the cluster.
 The uninstallation process is handled via a [Helm Hook](https://helm.sh/docs/topics/charts_hooks/).
 If these resources remain on a Windows node post uninstall of the chart, then there is an issue with the Helm Hook logic which must be addressed.

+## Additional Assistance

+If you need additional debugging assistance, you can refer to this documentation https://learn.microsoft.com/en-us/virtualization/windowscontainers/manage-containers/gmsa-troubleshooting